Conn Smythe: Majority owner of the Maple Leafs

 While Smythe was away, a committee, headed by Ed Bickle, Bill MacBrien, and Selke ran Maple Leaf Gardens Ltd., with Selke as acting general manager.
 Upon his return from the military, Smythe found himself in the middle of a power struggle over the presidency of the company.
 Smythe suspected that MacBrien, a member of the board of directors, wanted to succeed Bickle as president and make Selke general manager in his own right.
 Smythe wanted to be president and asked Selke for his support.
 Selke equivocated, and the relationship between the two long-time friends turned acrimonious, leading to Selke's resignation in May 1946.
 Two months later, Selke became head of hockey operations for the Canadiens and manager of their home arena, the Montreal Forum, succeeding Tommy Gorman.

-With the support of J. P. Bickell and the help of a $300,000 loan from Toronto stockbroker and Gardens shareholder Percy Gardiner, Smythe bought controlling interest in Maple Leaf Gardens Ltd., and was thus able to install himself as president on November 19, 1947.
+With the support of J. P. Bickell and the help of a loan from Toronto stockbroker and Gardens shareholder Percy Gardiner, Smythe bought controlling interest in Maple Leaf Gardens Ltd., and was thus able to install himself as president on November 19, 1947.
 However, Smythe had been the face of the franchise for more than two decades before then.
 Acknowledging this, Andy Lytle, sports editor of the Toronto Star, said the appointment "simply makes official what he has been for years in actuality ...
 Smythe and the Gardens are synonymous terms."
 MacBrien was made chairman.
 Smythe repaid his debt to Gardiner by 1960.
-He later succeeded MacBrien as chairman of the board.

-Smythe oversaw one of hockey's greatest dynasties when Toronto won six Stanley Cups in 10 seasons between 1942 and 1951.
+Smythe oversaw one of hockey's greatest dynasties when Toronto won six Stanley Cups in ten seasons between 1942 and 1951.
 Hap Day coached the team to five of those Cups and was assistant general manager for the sixth.
 He was named in a poll of Canadian sports editors the "most dominating personality in any capacity in sports" for 1949.
 The Maple Leafs were masters of playoff hockey; their regular-season performances were usually fair to good or just good enough to make the playoffs.
 Smythe was known for caring little about gaudy regular-season records.
 However, he did care about winning the Cup, because "winning sells tickets."